 - Decimal Odds

-In order to fully understand how to read odds, you will need to understand all three types of odds.
+In order to fully understand how to read football odds, you will need to understand all three types of odds.
 You may not know the types of odds that will be chosen for different sports and different sports events.
 So, understanding the three main types is crucial.

-Understanding American Odds
+Understanding Moneyline Odds

 Negative odds show the amount of money one would have to wager in order to win a profit of $100.
-So, using this example, you would need to bet $130 on the game and the Lakers would have to win for you to gain a profit of $100.
+So, using this example, you would need to bet $130 on the game and the Chiefs would have to win for you to gain a profit of $100.

 Understanding American Odds/Moneyline Odds is as simple as that.
 Plus, most sportsbooks will have American Odds listed.
 But, you will want to understand the other odds that you may find on sportsbooks both retail and online.